gauravkuwar/RISCV-Sim/README.md

-# RISC-V Processor Simulator - Performance Modelling
+# RISC-V Processor Simulator - Performance Modeling

 Cycle-accurate and bit-accurate simulator of RISC-V Architecture for Single-Stage Core and Pipelined Five-Stage Core in Python.